Q: If my recycling gets picked up in the same truck as trash, is it really being recycled?

 Q: How do I know if my city is really recycling my plastic, glass, aluminum, and paper?

 A: Call and ask.
-Look up your solid waste authority on the EPA’s map, and ask them where your recycling is taken.
+Look up your state's department of environment (or solid waste authority, if it has one), and ask them where your recycling is taken.
 If it’s taken to a Materials Recovery Facility (MRF) for sorting, call and ask the MRF operators what percentages of the materials that they receive are sold to recyclers, and what percentage they reject as “residuals.”
 Also ask how much of their recyclables are being shipped to Asia or other developing countries, where your garbage’s fate is more dubious than if it’s being recycled domestically.

 Q: Some places I’ve visited accept a long list of materials for recycling, but my city has very specific guidelines.
 Why are the rules so different from place to place?